TharunDharmaraj/Wallpaperly-1k-HD-Android-Wallpapers/README.md

 - **Image Sharing:** Share stunning wallpapers with your friends and family.
 - **Favorites:** Mark your favorite wallpapers for quick access.
 - **Image Download:** Download wallpapers directly to your device.
+- - **Settings:** Wallpaperly has additional settings to enhance your User Experience.
 - **Pull to Refresh:** Stay up-to-date with the latest wallpapers by pulling down to refresh the app.
 - **Firebase Storage Integration:** Retrieve wallpapers seamlessly from Firebase Storage.
 - **Cache for Faster Access:** Store images in cache for faster loading times.